IAFPD Primary Certificate in Stress Management

 The objectives are to:

 • define stress and understand how it differs from pressure

 • have a working understanding of modern models of stress including the multimodal-transactional model, the cognitive ABCDE model and an organisational model

-• understand the psychophysiology of stress
+• understand the relevant neurobiology and psychophysiology of stress

 • identify the main physical, psychological and behavioural symptoms of stress in self and others